 Spain Trip Itinerary Variations

-While we think the above is the best Spain vacation itinerary, our Spain One-Week Itinerary can easily be altered for longer or shorter stays.
-How to plan a trip to Spain really depends on how much time your have.
+When designing your best Spain vacation itinerary, use our Spain One-Week Itinerary as a base – and alter it for longer or shorter stays.
+How to plan a trip to Spain really depends on how much time your have and what your interests are.
 Use the following Spain travel planner suggestions to get the most out of your trip!

 Spain Itinerary 5 Days

-With just 5 days in Spain, we suggest only seeing two cities: Barcelona and Madrid.
-Use our Spain week itinerary, but eliminate Seville to create a Madrid Barcelona Itinerary.
+Visitors who like to explore big cities can spend their 5 days in Spain in the top two cities in the country: Barcelona and Madrid.
+Use our Spain week itinerary, but eliminate Seville to create a Madrid-Barcelona Itinerary.

-Alternatively, if you are intent on seeing all three cities in just 5 days, spend 2 days in Barcelona, 1 day in Seville (1 very short day) and 2 days in Madrid.
+Alternatively, visitors who like to see it all and are intent on squeezing as much as possible into 5 days in Spain can create a fast-paced Barcelona-Seville-Madrid Itinerary.
+We would recommend spending 2 days in Barcelona, 1 day in Seville (1 very short day) and 2 days in Madrid.
 Be aware, however, you will be rushed!

 Spain Itinerary 9 Days

 With 9 days in Spain, visit Barcelona, Seville and Madrid with 3 days in each city.
-Add day tours to each extra day in Seville and Madrid – suggestions below!
+Add day tours to each extra day in Seville and Madrid – see the suggestions below!

 Spain Itinerary 10 Days

-With 10 days in Spain, we suggest adding one day to each city – 4 days in Barcelona, 3 days in Seville and 3 days in Madrid – for a more relaxed Spain travel route.
+An ideal way to spend 10 days in Spain is to use our outlined 1-Week Spain Itinerary and simply adding one additional day in each city.
+Visitors would spend 4 days in Barcelona, 3 days in Seville and 3 days in Madrid – for a more relaxed Spain travel route.
 On the additional day in each city, we recommend taking a day trip (see the list below!).

 2 Weeks in Spain